urbit/docs/using/admin.md

 running something on port `80` -- such as any other HTTP server, or another urbit -- you'll find the urbit that you just started on `8080`, `8081`, and so on.
 For planets only, we also proxy web domains through Urbit's own servers.
-Any planet `~your-urbit` is also at `your-urbit.urbit.org`.
+Any planet `~your-urbit` is also at `your-urbit.arvo.network`, but only after you [set up DNS](../dns-proxying).

-Your urbit serves a simple homepage from `http://localhost` or `https://your-urbit.urbit.org` that should be self-explanatory.
+Your urbit serves a simple homepage from `http://localhost` or `https://your-urbit.arvo.network` that should be self-explanatory.
 Since our HTTPS isn't audited / battle tested, we just call it "secure" HTTPS.
 You can find that on `8443`.
 Or `8444` (and so on) if you're already running something on `8443`.